Burkitt Lymphoma in Children

 How is Burkitt lymphoma diagnosed in a child?

 - Tissue biopsy.
-A sample is taken of the tumor, lymph nodes, or other tissue.
+A small tissue sampleis taken from the tumor, lymph nodes, or other tissue.
 It’s checked with a microscope for cancer cells.

 - Ultrasound.
 This is also called sonography.
 Sound waves and a computer are used to make pictures of blood vessels, tissues, and organs.

 Part of diagnosing cancer is called staging.
 Staging is the process of seeing if the cancer has spread, and where it has spread.
-Staging also helps to decide the treatment.
-There are different ways of staging used for Burkitt lymphoma.
-Talk with your child's healthcare provider about the stage of your child's cancer.
-One method of staging Burkitt lymphoma is the following:
+Staging also helps to decide on the best treatment.
+There are different ways of staging NHL.
+But most range from stage 1 to stage 4.
+Stage 4 is cancer that has spread to parts of the body that are not part of the lymphatic system.
+Talk with your child's healthcare provider about the stage of your child's cancer and what it means.

 How is Burkitt lymphoma treated in a child?